mscrnt/marioRL/readme.md

 ## Introduction

-The Super Mario DQN Agent is designed to train an agent using Deep Q-Networks to play the Super Mario Bros game.
-The agent uses reinforcement learning to learn an optimal policy for playing the game.
+This repository contains code for training a Deep Q-Network (DQN) agent to play the Super Mario Bros game using Gym and OpenAI baselines.
+The code is based on the [gym-super-mario-bros](https://github.com/Kautenja/gym-super-mario-bros) project by Christian Kauten.

 ## Installation